Dutch (1991 film): Plot

 Doyle calls his father, whom he discovers has lied about his trip to London; he instead spent the holidays with a girlfriend.
 Stunned by his father's betrayal, and wounded by Dutch's accusation that Doyle "hates his mother", Doyle begins to regret his callous attitude.
 Dutch initially relents and wants to call Natalie for assistance, but Doyle refuses and insists on getting home on their own.
 They sneak a ride on the back of a semi-truck.
 When they are assaulted by security guards at a trailer drop yard, Doyle brandishes his BB gun and feigns insanity, pretending that voices in his head are telling him to kill the guards, which frightens them enough to allow their escape.

 Dutch and Doyle enter a restaurant, where they meet a married couple who take them to a homeless shelter in Hammond, Indiana for the night.
 At the shelter, Doyle grows fond of a young girl and her family.
 While becoming acquainted, he finally realizes that he has been neglecting his mother and indeed wants to be with her for the holidays.

 On Thanksgiving Day, the family drives Dutch and Doyle to Natalie's home, where Reed is waiting.
 Dutch explains that he owns a large construction company, and he hires the family's father so they can afford to leave the homeless shelter.
 Doyle reunites with his mother and reveals to Reed that he knows the truth about his supposed trip to London.
 When Doyle decides to stay with his mother instead of Reed for Thanksgiving, Reed evicts Natalie from the house, which he owns.
 Dutch follows Reed outside as he departs and hits Reed.
 He demands that Reed show more respect to Natalie and become a better father to Doyle, to which a dazed Reed agrees.

 As Natalie, Dutch and Doyle sit to begin their Thanksgiving feast, Dutch asks Doyle to retrieve Dutch's coat, as it contains a very special gift for Natalie.
-As Doyle walks away, Dutch shoots Doyle's BB gun at Doyle, receiving his revenge by shooting him in the groin.
+As Doyle walks away, Dutch finally claims his revenge by shooting Doyle with his own BB gun.